strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 [Extension Point/extension](https://wiki.eclipse.org/FAQ_What_are_extensions_and_extension_points%3F) is a very powerful design pattern that promotes loose coupling and offers great extensibility.
 There are many use cases in LoopBack 4 that fit into design pattern.
 For example:

-- `@loopback/boot` uses `BootStrapper` that delegates to `Booters` to handle different types of artifacts
+- `@loopback/boot` uses `BootStrapper` that delegates to `Booters` to handle different types of artifacts.
-- `@loopback/rest` uses `RequestBodyParser` that finds the corresponding `BodyParsers` to parse request body encoded in different media types
+- `@loopback/rest` uses `RequestBodyParser` that finds the corresponding `BodyParsers` to parse request body encoded in different media types.
 - `@loopback/core` uses `LifeCycleObserver` to observe `start` and `stop` events of the application life cycles.

 To add a feature to the framework and allow it to be extended, we divide the responsibility into two roles:

-- Extension point: it represents a **common** functionality that the framework depends on and interacts with, such as, booting the application, parsing http request bodies, and handling life cycle events.
+- Extension point: it represents a **common** functionality that the framework depends on and interacts with.
+Examples include booting the application, parsing http request bodies, and handling life cycle events.
 Meanwhile, the extension point also defines contracts for its extensions to follow so that it can discover corresponding extensions and delegate control to them without having to hard code such dependencies.

 - Extensions: they are implementations of **specific** logic for an extension point, such as, a booter for controllers, a body parser for xml, and a life cycle observer to load some data when the application is started.
 Extensions must conform to the contracts defined by the extension point.